wesbarnett/thermint/README.md

     make install

-You might have to tell cmake where GROMACS library is with -DCMAKE_PREFIX_PATH is or something like that if it's in a nonstandard location.
+You might have to tell cmake where GROMACS library is with -DCMAKE_PREFIX_PATH or something like that if it's in a nonstandard location.

 ##Running